The joy of the Arab squat toilet in Sinai

 squat-toilet-sinai-photoThe eastern squat toilet is the world’s perfect eco-toilet.
 Come and look inside.

 Some people think they’re primitive, but I love them.
 The hole-in-the-floor Middle East squat toilets can be found in Turkey, Syria, Jordan and Egypt –– and likely in other Middle East countries I’ve yet to visit.
-They’re used in China too.
+They’re used in Thailand, and China too.
+I’ve used them in Syria, last time I was there.

 Not common in Israel where the standard flush toilet is in use, I recently re-encountered the Middle East toilet in Sinai, Egypt, when staying at a bare bones sort of desert retreat run by Bedouin.
 (We stayed in huts with no electricity, no running water.
 No TV, no iPods…)